-The Federal Trade Commission ("FTC") has adopted a rule requiring "creditors" to take steps to combat identity theft in connection with "covered" recurring payment accounts.
-Known as the Identity Theft Red Flags Rule ("the Rule"), the regulation mandates that businesses and organizations defined as creditors adopt Identity Theft Programs ("Programs") to spot suspicious activity that may signal identity theft.
+As a reminder, the Red Flags Rules requires "creditors" to take steps to combat identity theft in connection with "covered" recurring payment accounts.
+The regulation mandates that businesses and organizations defined as creditors adopt Identity Theft Programs ("Programs") to spot suspicious activity that may signal identity theft.
 Non -profit organizations such as independent schools are not immune from the Rule.
 Set out below are frequently asked questions about the Rule.